CS LAWSUIT ALERT: Levi & Korsi - GuruFocus.com

-NEW YORK, April 18, 2023 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in Credit Suisse Group AG ("Credit Suisse" or the "Company") (: CS) of a class action securities lawsuit.
+NEW YORK, April 20, 2023 /PRNewswire/ -- Levi & Korsinsky, LLP notifies investors in Credit Suisse Group AG ("Credit Suisse" or the "Company") (NYSE: CS) of a class action securities lawsuit.

 CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of Credit Suisse investors who were adversely affected by alleged securities fraud between March 10, 2022 and March 15, 2023.
 Follow the link below to get more information and be contacted by a member of our team: